aws-lite/aws-lite.org/app/docs/index.md

 ## Why not use `aws-sdk` / `@aws-sdk/*`?

 Amazon has historically done a great job of maintaining its SDKs.
-However, AWS has deprecated its widely-adopted v2 SDK; its v3 SDK relies on generated code, resulting in large dependencies, poor performance, awkward semantics, difficult to understand generated documentation, and errors without usable stack traces.
+However, AWS has deprecated its widely-adopted v2 SDK; its v3 SDK relies on generated code, resulting in large dependencies, poor performance, awkward semantics, difficult to understand documentation, and errors without usable stack traces.

 We rely on and believe in AWS, so we built `aws-lite` to provide a simpler, faster, more stable position from which to work with AWS services in Node.js.